2022 U.S. Women's Open

 The 2022 U.S. Women's Open Presented by ProMedica was the 77th U.S. Women's Open, held June 2 to June 5 at the Pine Needles Lodge and Golf Club in Southern Pines, North Carolina.
-Minjee Lee won the second of her two major titles, four strokes ahead of runner-up Mina Harigae.
+Minjee Lee won the second of her three major titles, four strokes ahead of runner-up Mina Harigae.
 Ingrid Lindblad finished leading amateur at tied 11th.
 She beat the amateur scoring records over 18, 36 and 54 holes and tied the 72-hole amateur record in the tournament.

 Pine Needles previously hosted the championship in 1996, 2001, and 2007, becoming the first course to host the tournament four times.